voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 virtualenv to run pip in.
-Default: system-wide

 Default value: 'system'